-In May 2022, the City of Madison approved a fourth amendment to the District's project plan.
-The intentions of this amendment are to include an additional contribution to Tax Incremental District No. 42.
-The total amount of this contribution is \$3,000,000, which will be fully disbursed in 2022.
+In May 2022, the City of Madison approved a third amendment to the District's project plan to increase the project plan cost estimate by \$11 million and approving contributions from TIF District Nos.39 and 36 in the amount of \$3,000,000 and \$4,000,000 respectively.

-City of Madison Tax Incremental District No. 39

-Detailed Schedule of Sources, Uses and Status of Funds Date of Creation Through December 31, 2021
+City of Madison Tax Incremental District No. 42 Detailed Schedule of Sources, Uses and Status of Funds From the Date of Creation Through December 31, 2021